wzh-miasanmia/Wheel-Bolt-Recognition/README.md

 # Wheel Bolt Recognition

 Hello, welcome to the wheel_bolt_recognition project!
+The project was realized during a working student at the Chair of Materials Handling, Material Flow, Logistics of the Technical University of Munich.

 ## Purpose